 - Along those same lines, go hit up the mall’s playground in the mid-morning or late afternoon hours.
 Lots of kiddos there pre- and post-nap!

 - Find a local church that has an indoor playground that’s open to the public.
 Go hang out a few times and start some conversations.

 - If you’re still nursing, join a local breastfeeding support group.
 Even if you don’t have any issues with nursing, I bet you can offer some tips or support to another mama.

 Those are just a few ways I’ve had luck meeting some great women who have become a part of my tribe.
 However you do it, don’t give up in trying to find your tribe.
 It’s so important not only for your well-being, but also for your kids.
 They need to see that mommy has friends and they will learn from you how to engage with people!
-No matter whether you are an extrovert with no problem saying hi to a stranger or an introvert like me who would rather pull out her eyelashes than introduce herself to someone she doesn’t know, the more you practice, the easier it becomes and before you know it, you’ll have at least a handful of new girlfriends you will be happy to call your tribe.
+No matter whether you are an extrovert or an introvert like me, the more you practice, the easier it becomes.
+Before you know it, you’ll have at least a handful of new girlfriends you will be happy to call your tribe.

 What are some other ways you have found that are good for making new friends as a busy mom?